projectyotta/EthereumDeepLearning/README.md

 # EthereumDeepLearning

+I would like to thank [Prof. Vadim Sokolov](http://vsokolov.org/) for mentoring me through various stages of this project.
+I would like to thank [Cuneyt Gurcan Akcora](https://www.linkedin.com/in/cuneyt-gurcan-akcora-97272421) and [Yulia R. Gel](https://www.utdallas.edu/math/809/yulia-gel/) for helping me gain a baseline understanding of the problem.

 ### What is Ethereum ?

 Ethereum describes itself as : <i>A decentralized platform that runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud or third-party interference.</i> This platform runs on a custom built blockchain, an infrastructure that allows value transfer and an accurate representation of value ownership.
 [Source](https://www.ethereum.org/)